Pomodoro Focus Timer

 Response

-/api/goals Auth Required Set daily Pomodoro session goal
+/api/goals Auth Set daily Pomodoro session goal

 Response